Loading...

 Windows XP and Earlier

-- There should already be an entry for localhost.
-Earlier versions of Windows have different formats for hosts file entries.
+5. There should already be an entry for localhost.
+Earlier versions of Windows have different formats for host file entries.
 Be sure to follow the same format as you find in your file when inserting the HostGator IP and the domain name:

 On Windows 2000 and Windows ME, the order is IP address, hostname.

 You may also need to reboot for the change to take effect.
-The next time you visit your domain, your browser will try to find the domain at the corresponding IP instead of looking up the IP through DNS.
+When you visit your domain again, your browser will use the saved IP address to find it, rather than look it up in DNS.

-- Open the Terminal application.
-Start by typing Terminal on the Spotlight or by going to Applications > Utilities > Terminal.
+1. Open the Terminal app.
+You can find it by typing Terminal in Spotlight search or by going to Applications, then Utilities, and selecting Terminal.

-Note: Some versions of Mac OS X will lock permissions on the hosts file (the file is marked as immutable).
-In the event this happens, use the following command instead:sudo chflags nouchg /private/etc/hosts
+Note: On some versions of Mac OS X, the hosts file may be locked and marked as immutable.
+If this happens, use this command instead: sudo chflags nouchg /private/etc/hosts

 123.45.67.89 domain.com www.domain.com